SparkUniverse/EssentialInstaller/README.md

 The installer is primarily written in Kotlin and includes a Rust wrapper, which searches for an existing Java install, downloading one if none is found.

-The source code of the Essential Installer is accessible to everyone under <INSERT LICENCE HERE>.
+The source code of the Essential Installer is accessible to everyone under a [Use and Contribution License Agreement](LICENSE).

 For assistance with this repository or the installer, please use the dedicated channels available in our [Discord](https://essential.gg/discord).